 - If you'd like to create a custom industry in Capital IQ, that is built in to the Quick Comps features.
 Click on the link labeled "Calculating ratios using Capital IQ" to see how to do this.

-- To pull the appropriate data, you can use any of a number of sources, but Capital IQ, Bloomberg or Mergent Online will allow you to do so for each of the companies in your industry at one time.
-Bloomberg is the most powerful of these resources, but you will need to visit Mann Library to use Bloomberg, and be prepared for a bit of a learning curve.
-Capital IQ and Mergent are simply easier, and the videos to the left will show you how to calculate each of the ratios using CapitalIQ.
+- To pull the appropriate data, you can use any of a number of sources, but Capital IQ or Bloomberg will allow you to do so for each of the companies in your industry at one time.
+Bloomberg is our most powerful Business resource, but you will need to visit Mann Library to use Bloomberg, and be prepared for a bit of a learning curve.
+Capital IQ is much easier to access and use, and the videos to the left will show you how to calculate each of the ratios using CapitalIQ.

 - These resources do provide some ready-to-use industry ratios.
 These can be used to check your work, but remember that you are required to calculate your own ratios.
 First of all, this will illustrate your understanding of the ratio to your professor and TAs.
 Second of all, different databases calculate ratios in different ways, and calculating ratios yourself is the best way to ensure consistency.
 Finally, many of the databases will not tell you what the actual ratios are or how they are calculated, meaning you will not know how they obtained the numbers they have listed for ratios.